Minor Arcana

 Dig deeper with Sebastian →

 ON EXAMINING THE Minor Arcana, we see that it is composed of four groups (or suits): Cups, Wands, Pentacles, and Swords.
-Each of these four suits has its own basic meaning and is subdivided into the numbered cards, 1 (ace) through 10, and the four court cards.
+Each of these four suits has its own basic meaning and is subdivided into the numbered cards, 1 (ace) through 10, and the four court cards: Page, Knight, Queen, and King.

-Hamaker-Zondag provides the structural definition of the Minor Arcana within a Jungian framework, mapping the four suits onto the four psychological functions and elemental correspondences.
+Hamaker-Zondag provides the foundational structural account of the Minor Arcana within a Jungian framework, linking the four suits to elemental correspondences and arguing for their basic psychological mapping of experience.

 Hamaker-Zondag, Karen, Tarot as a Way of Life: A Jungian Approach to the Tarot, 1997thesis